havanagrawal/Gravity/_posts/2019-10-11-python-interviewing.md

       return factorial[m] * factorial[n]
 ```

-6. If you are unable to come up with the memoized version, you can leverage the `@lru_cache` decorator.
+6. If you are unable to come up with the memoized version, you can leverage the `@lru_cache` decorator:
   ```python
 from functools import lru_cache